Appointments & Referrals

 Dr. Tierney and colleagues published a paper in 2006 in the American Journal of Medical Genetics Part B (Neuropsychiatric Genetics) in which they describe the finding that a small subgroup of children with autism spectrum disorders have abnormally low cholesterol levels (hypocholesterolemia).
 The children's low cholesterol levels were apparently due to a limited ability to make cholesterol.
 This finding, in concert with their work with SLOS, has led them to believe that cholesterol may play a role in the cause of some cases of autism spectrum disorder.

 Dr. Tierney and colleagues at Kennedy Krieger, in collaboration with the National Institutes of Health (NIH) and the Autism Genetic Resource Exchange have now begun analyzing the genes of the children with low cholesterol.
 These children's genes are being compared to their parents' to determine if there are common mutations affecting cholesterol metabolism being passed from parent to child.
-This study is supported by funding from Cure Autism Now and the Smith-Lemli-Opitz/RSH Foundation.
-Dr. Tierney and colleagues at NIH and Ohio State University are performing a double-blind placebo-controlled study of cholesterol supplementation in children who have ASD plus very low cholesterol.
-This study is supported by Autism Speaks.
+This study is supported by funding from Cure Autism Now, Autism Speaks, and the Smith-Lemli-Opitz/RSH Foundation.

 - 1 of 2